DefinitelyMaybe/FunBit/README.md

+# Funbit

+A bunch of assets that people can use for threlte projects

+## todo list

+- Redo scripts and data to adjust for new config/pipeline
+- asset preview
-lets to a quick preview of the resource and then also add a copy url to clipboard button
+- copy asset url to clipboard
+- copy @threlte/gltf output/`model.svelte` contents